altmancarly-hue/AI-Automation-Framework-for-Medical-Assistants/README.md

-# AI & Automation Program — North Suburban Pediatrics (Buffalo Grove)
+# AI & Automation Program Guide

 **A workflow-by-workflow implementation plan for automating the Medical Assistant / LPN role in a small independent pediatric practice.**